powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/02-DefineToDoListDocumentModel.md

 In this tutorial, you will learn how to design your document model and export it to be later used in your Powerhouse project.
 If you don't have a document model created yet, have a look at the previous step of this tutorial to create a new document model.

-Before you start, make sure you have the Connect application running.
+Before you start, make sure you have the Connect application running with the command `ph connect`

 ## ToDoList Document Model Schema

-We use GraphQL Schema Definition Language (SDL) to define the document model schema.
+We use the GraphQL Schema Definition Language (SDL) to define the document model schema.
 Below, you can see the SDL for the `ToDoList` document model.

 :::info
 This schema contains the data structure of the document model and the basic operations that can be performed on the document model.